2013 All Stars match

-The 2013 All Stars Match was the fourth of the annual representative exhibition matches played between the Indigenous All Stars and the NRL All Stars team which was held on 9 February 2013.
+The 2013 All Stars Match was the fourth of the annual representative exhibition matches played between the Indigenous All Stars and the NRL All Stars team which was held on 9 February 2013 in Brisbane, Queensland, Australia..
 Once again the players were selected through a voting scheme which over 40,000 fans polled their selections over the two online voting stages.
 Final stage voting for both sides were closed on the midnight 14 January.
 After the success of the previous three events the match was moved from Gold Coast's Skilled Park to the larger capacity Suncorp Stadium in Brisbane.
 The Indigenous All Stars won the match 32-6 to even the ledger with two wins from the four games played so far.
 Both Ben Barba and Reece Robinson became the first players to score a hat-trick in an All Stars match.
-The preceding game included a Women's All Stars exhibition match which was won by the NRL Women's All Stars 22-6.
+The preceding game included a Women's All Stars exhibition match which was won by the NRL Women's All Stars 22–6.